craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 The motor shaft is used as the electrical return path.
 The LED strip is fastened to the rotor by stiff copper wires.
 The control PCB and a set of counter weights are also attached to the rotor using nuts and bolts.
-In order for the control circuit to have a repetable trigger point in the cycle, a photo interrupter is used to create a pulse at a specific point in every rotation.
+In order for the control circuit to have a repeatable trigger point in the cycle, a photo interrupter is used to create a pulse at a specific point in every rotation.
 The photo-interrupter requires a stationary flag fixed to the base.

 ## Control Circuit